d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 ### Slope

 The slope measures the change in y for each increase in x by 1.
-In other words, as the x variable increases by 1 unit, the y variable changes (increase/decreases) by the value of slope.
+In other words, as the x variable increases by 1 unit, the y variable changes (increases/decreases) by the value of slope.

 The linear model function in R gives us the summary for the least squares regression line.
-The estimate for (Intercept) is the y-intercept for the line of least squares and the estimate for budget is the value of $b_1$, the slope.
+The estimate for (Intercept) is the y-intercept for the line of least squares and the estimate for budget_mil is the value of $b_1$, the slope.

 ```r